 - Show policies and practices executed in lease transactions

-- Show compliance with both prerequisites and at least five credits in the criteria.
+- Show compliance with both prerequisites and at least five credits in the criteria listed in the Landlord and Tenant reference guides

 - Show implementation of both prerequisites and credits pursued in at least one executed lease